Easy-to-read medicine information about quetiapine – what it is, how to take quetiapine safely and possible side effects.

 What is quetiapine?

-- Quetiapine is available as tablets.
+In New Zealand quetiapine is available as tablets.

 - Always take your quetiapine exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much quetiapine to take, how often to take it, and any special instructions.